 What is digitization?

-Digitization refers to the process of converting physical objects into digital assets or in other words
+Digitization refers to the process of converting physical objects into digital assets.
+In other words, changing them from analogue to digital form.

-Scanning a paper document or a printed photograph to save it into an electronic format is an example of digitization.
-The final format meets new needs, standards, and provides opportunities for computer processing.
+Scanning a paper document or a photograph to save it into an electronic format is an example of digitization.

 What is digitalization?